 Johnson's work as secretary continues a distinguished career in public service.
 As a three-term member of the Michigan House of Representatives from 1999 through 2004, she also served on the Veterans Affairs, Homeland Security, Education, Health Policy and Transportation Committees.

 During her time as a legislator, Johnson, a fiscal conservative, led investigations into the misappropriation of funds at the Oakland County Intermediate School District that resulted in the conviction of a public official and restored money earmarked for kids.

-In 2004, Johnson was the first woman ever elected to serve as Oakland County's clerk/register of deeds.
-As clerk for the state's second-largest county, she won 14 national awards for innovative services that saved money and promoted transparency and accountability.
-She doubled online services, put campaign finance records online, successfully changed laws to help families in foreclosure, and co-founded OPERATION: OUR TROOPS COUNT to ensure voting rights for overseas military.
+In 2004, Johnson was the first woman ever elected to serve as Oakland County’s clerk/register of deeds.
+As clerk for the state’s second-largest county, she won 14 national awards for innovative services that saved money and promoted transparency and accountability.
+She doubled online services, put campaign finance records online and successfully changed laws to help families in foreclosure.
 In 2006, she was a nominee for lieutenant governor in Michigan.